Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the second largest element in a list.
 - Write a program to find the second smallest element in a list.

+34. Day 34 (3rd August 2024)
+- Write a Python program to remove all duplicates from a list.
+- Write a program to check if a list is empty.